craigbuckler/optimalworks/src/pages/about/#index.md

 > this is for everyone
 <cite>Tim Berners-Lee, web developer</cite>

-I have worked with big names in the industry but also take on smaller projects which interest me.
-Even the most cash-strapped start-up company can provide stunning online services which change the way people use the web.
+I have worked with big names throughout the industry but also take on smaller projects.
+Even the newest start-up company can provide stunning online services which change the way people use the web.

 ## Claire Buckler: secretary and business developer